National Airlines Flight 27: Accident

-At about 16:40 MST, while the aircraft was at cruising altitude, 65 mi southwest of Albuquerque, New Mexico, the No. 3 (starboard) engine fan assembly disintegrated in an uncontained catastrophic failure.
-Smoke was reported to fill the cabin before the fragments of the fan assembly penetrated the fuselage, the numbers 1 and 2 engine nacelles and the right wing at high speeds, causing a cabin window to dislodge and eject the adjacent passenger from the aircraft.
-The resultant damage caused decompression of the cabin and the loss of certain electrical and hydraulic systems.
+At about 16:40 MST, while the aircraft was at cruising altitude, 65 mi southwest of Albuquerque, New Mexico, the No. 3 (starboard) engine fan assembly disintegrated in an uncontained engine failure.
+Fragments of the broken fan assembly, ejected at high speed, penetrated the right wing, the fuselage, and both remaining engine nacelles.
+One cabin window was dislodged by debris, and cabin pressure differential ejected the adjacent passenger from the aircraft.
+This damage caused decompression of the cabin, and there was also a loss of certain electrical and hydraulic systems.

 The flight crew initiated an emergency descent, and the aircraft landed safely at Albuquerque International Sunport nineteen minutes after the engine failed.
 115 passengers and 12 crew members exited the aircraft by using the evacuation slides.
-The plane was returned to service with National Airlines after repairs (being renamed Suzanne) and was later flown by Pan Am (as Clipper Meteor).

 Casualties

-Of the 116 passengers on board, 24 people were treated by medical personnel from nearby Kirtland Air Force Base for smoke inhalation, ear problems and minor abrasions.
+Of the 116 passengers on board, 24 people were treated by medical personnel from nearby Kirtland Air Force Base for smoke inhalation, ear problems, and minor abrasions.

-One passenger was partially blown into the opening made by the failed cabin window, after it too was struck by engine fragments.
+One passenger was partially blown into the opening made by the failed cabin window, after it was struck by engine fragments.
 He was temporarily retained in that position by his seatbelt.
 "According to a witness...efforts to pull the passenger back into the airplane by another passenger were unsuccessful, and the occupant of seat 17H was subsequently forced entirely through the cabin window."

 The New Mexico State Police and local organizations searched extensively for the missing passenger, George F. Gardner of Beaumont, Texas, who was blown out of the window.
 Computer analysis was made of the possible falling trajectories, which narrowed the search pattern.
 However, the search effort was unsuccessful.
 A ranch hand later found a pair of sunglasses and a tobacco pipe while working on a ranch near Alamo, New Mexico.
 He turned over the items to state police, and the family of the missing passenger identified them as belonging to him.